uyku-git/drop_blacklisted/README.md

 /drop default:cobble default:silver_sand

 Each player has their own blacklist.
-For now, every blacklist is reset when the game resets.
+For now, every blacklist is reset when the server resets.